About MANTA

 In the late 80’s Jon was working for an agency, electronic test engineering of various sorts, he says he “enjoyed flexibility, diversity, good pay, it was great.
 Work dried up for us all in Cambridge, imagine!”
 An opportunity to work on Skye, an increasing obsession, led to a job building stone paths up the Cuillin (hills), he loved it, but was working with meningitis without realising.

-Jon swapped his waterproofs for CAD
+Jon swapped waterproofs for CAD

 In contrast to bicycle efficiency and the development of modern bicycles, cycle seating has remained much the same since the bicycle’s inception.